 - requires (or is likely to require) ongoing medical treatment.

 An IMC ensures the injury management process runs smoothly by co-ordinating and planning the injury management process.
 They achieve this by:

 - contacting the worker, the employer and the worker’s primary treating medical practitioner as soon practicable after the worker is assigned to them

-- developing, reviewing and implementing return to work plans and injury management plans for the worker, as agreed with the worker or determined by the Workers Rehabilitation and Compensation Tribunal (external link) and in consultation with key parties
+- developing, reviewing and implementing return to work plans and injury management plans for the worker, as agreed with the worker or determined by the Tasmanian Civil and Administrative Tribunal (external link) and in consultation with key parties

 - regularly reviewing the work capacity of the worker, and investigating/arranging options for the worker’s retraining or redeployment